 Additionally, performance appraisals are a valuable management tool to assist in making personnel decisions including, but not limited to, training needs, merit pay adjustments, transfers, promotions, career development.
 The objectives of the appraisal process are

-- to encourage supervisors and employees to have face-to-face discussions and let employees know how they are doing in terms of their job performance;
+- To encourage supervisors and employees to have face-to-face discussions and let employees know how they are doing in terms of their job performance; and

 The Human Resources Department is responsible for the administration of the university’s performance appraisal system.
-Any changes to policy, procedures, or forms related to performance appraisals will be communicated immediately by the Director, Human Resources/Equal Opportunity/Title IX Coordinator (HR Director) to supervisors.
+Any changes to policy, procedures, or forms related to performance appraisals will be communicated immediately by the Director, Human Resources to supervisors.

 Supervisors will work with the Human Resources Department in communicating the importance of the performance appraisal process in distributing all required performance appraisal materials and in ensuring that performance appraisals are completed in a timely manner.

 The immediate supervisor is responsible for conducting performance appraisals for all employees under his/her supervision.
 In the case of multiple supervisors, the evaluation will be conducted by the supervisor who oversees the majority of the work (more than .50 FTE); or the department head may require separate and independent appraisals by each supervisor; or all supervisors may be required to provide information to be compiled in a single document.
 The method should be chosen to ensure that the employee is evaluated in an equitable manner.
 If an employee has two (2) assignments of .50 FTE each, both supervisors will conduct a performance evaluation.

 Cabinet-level supervisors are responsible for ensuring that all supervisors who report to them conduct performance appraisals on all regular staff employees in their respective departments in a timely manner as specified in this policy.